 The framework adopted by the Group to measure interest rate risk exposures arising from its banking book positions is consistent with the guidelines set out by the HKMA in its Supervisory Policy Manual on Interest Rate Risk in the Banking Book ("IRRBB").
 From an earnings perspective, interest rate risk is the risk that the net income arising from future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-From an economic value perspective, interest rate risk is the risk that the economic value of a financial instrument will fluctuate because of changes in market interest rates.
+From an economic value perspective, interest rates.
 The Group takes on interest rate risk from both perspectives in the banking book.
 As such, the interest margins or net interest income and the economic value of the capital may increase or decrease as a result of such changes or in the event that unexpected movements arise.

 The Board and the ALCO set limits on the level of net interest income ("NII") and economic value of equity ("EVE") impacts under the HKMA's standardized interest rate shock scenarios and monitor the interest rate impacts through scenario analysis and stress testing at least on a quarterly basis.
-Risk reports are compiled and monitored on a regular basis by the Risk Management and Control Department ("RMCD").
+Risk reports are compiled and monitored on a regular basis by the RMCD.
 The Internal Audit Department ("IAD") regularly reviews the methodologies and assumptions used.